 Log into the Echo Server:

-Request Personal Capture on the Lecture Capture Request Form.
-UMass Amherst IT will create an...
+Request Personal Capture for your course.
+UMass Amherst IT will create an Echo360 account for you...

 This document outlines the UMass Amherst Echo360 lecture recording policy.*